|HPS 0410||Einstein for Everyone|

 |It may seem an overwhelming task to pore through the pages of Einstein's great book to find those that might be our universe.
 However it is not so.
 We need to pick just two properties of the spacetime to narrow down our choices to a family of spacetimes that form the basis of modern, relativistic cosmology.||The situation is not so different from someone trying to identify a small country in a huge atlas of the world.
 The atlas may be huge.
 But, if it is well made, one needs only a few key words and a good index to arrive rapidly at the page of interest.|

 The two conditions are that the ordinary, three dimensional spaces of our cosmos are homogeneous and isotropic; and that space is filled uniformly with matter.
-They suffice to identify a class of solutions of Einstein's equations known as the Friedmann-Robertson-Walker spacetimes, or, as it is sometimes called, the Friedmann-Lemaître-Robertson-Walker spacetimes.
+They suffice to identify a class of solutions of Einstein's equations known as the Friedmann-Lemaitre-Robertson-Walker spacetimes.

 Recall how we first built a spacetime many chapters ago.
 We took all of space at many instants of time and stacked these spaces up into a fourth, temporal dimension to generate spacetime.